Marak/ayyo-wars/ReadMe.md

     npm install
     npm run web

-This will start the game.
-You should then be able to open `http://localhost:3000` in your browser.
+This will start a simple webserver that hosts the game.
+You should then be able to open `http://localhost:3000` in your browser to play.

 ## Local Development